Assessment

 case-based-learning-assessment-illustration

 Assessment of student progress in CBL happens largely through workplace-based assessments (“WBAs”) that help to inform the student’s overall progress toward the core competencies of our program.
-Knowledge of the conditions that CBL “patients” present with is assessed through multiple choice questions on exams.
+Knowledge of the conditions that CBL “patients” present with is also assessed through multiple choice questions on exams.
 When a student misses a CBL session, a makeup assignment must be completed to demonstrate understanding of the missed content.

-Work-based assessments (WBAs)
+Workplace-based assessments (WBAs)